Connecting @ Limestone

 Since Gregory's inception, the luminaries have grown from 200 to over 10,000 candles and Christmas on Campus has evolved into one of the most anticipated nights of the year at the Gaffney-based College.
 Student-athletes play a big role in this event as they are responsible for placing and lighting the luminaries across campus and in area neighborhoods.

-Each year Limestone College alumni have the chance to reconnect with friends and take a stroll down memory lane.
+Each year Limestone University alumni have the chance to reconnect with friends and take a stroll down memory lane.
 This annual event brings together the entire community of alumni, parents, students, faculty, staff, and friends for a celebration packed with activities – including sporting events, the Athletics Hall of Fame Induction, a campus-wide picnic, the annual Saints Club Golf Tournament, and more.
 Throughout the weekend, parents and families have the opportunity to visit their students and learn more about the Limestone experience.